papivot/pace-docs/PKS Cluster Access.md

 For a user, a kubeconfig file is generally located in their #HOME/.kube folder.
 It is called `config` by default.
 The `kubectl` command-line tool uses kubeconfig files to find the information it needs to choose a cluster and communicate with the API server of a cluster.
 More details on kubeconfig can be found [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)

-A kubeconfig file is generally made up of four sections - clusters, context, users and current-context -
+A kubeconfig file is generally made up of four sections: clusters, context, users and current-context -

 ```shell
 apiVersion: v1